|Boateng vs Boateng: Germany vs Ghana|

 CB/DM: Thomas Dooley (USA)

-Thomas Dooley was the son of a US serviceman stationed in Germany.
+Thomas Dooley was the son of a US serviceman stationed in Germany and a German mother.
 He won the Bundesliga with Kaiserslautern in 1990-1991 and then the UEFA Cup with Schalke 04 in 1996-1997.
 He was capped 81 times between 1992 and 1999.
-He was a key player as the United States reached the 2nd round at the 1994 World Cup Finals and was the captain at the World Cup 1998.
+He was a key player as the United States reached the 2nd round at the 1994 World Cup Finals and was the captain at the World Cup in 1998.
 He was the U.S. Soccer Athlete of the Year in 1993.
 He is a Members of the National Soccer Hall of Fame.

 Holebas was born in West Germany to a Greek father and a Uruguayan mother.
 He played in the lower division in Germany before moving to Olympiakos in Greece.
 He also played for Roma and Watford.
 He was capped 38 times for Greece.
 He played at the European Championship in 2012 and the 2014 World Cup Finals in Brazil.

 LWB/LW: Fabian Johnson (USA)

 Fabian Johnson was born in Germany.
 He is the son of an African-American serviceman.
 He began his career with 1860 Munich.
 He also played for VfL Wolfsburg and Hoffenheim.
 At the time of writing, he is playing for Borussia Mönchengladbach.
 Capped by Germany at youth level, he played for USA at the senior level.
 He went too Brazil 2014.

 Born in Germany of Croatian background, Niko Kovac spent most of his career playing in the Bundesliga.
 He had spells with Hertha BSC, Bayer Leverkusen, Hamburger SV and Bayern Munich.
 He earned 83 caps for Croatia and was their captain from 2004 onward.
 He went to all major tournaments from 2002.
 He is Robert Kovac's older brother.